aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/README.md

 | Amazon EC2 | m5.large instance, On-Demand instance per hour  | 1440 | \$ 0.0960 | \$ 138.24 |
 | **Total, month** | &nbsp; | &nbsp; | &nbsp; | **\$210.24** |

-- \* Calculated based on an average request duration of 1.5 seconds and the average Spot instance pricing across all Availability Zones in the US West (Oregon) Region from January 29, 2024, to April 28, 2024.
+- \* Calculated based on an average request duration of 1.5 seconds and the average Spot instance pricing across all Availability Zones in the `us-west-2` (Oregon) Region from January 29, 2024, to April 28, 2024.
 - \*\* Calculated based on an average request size of 16 KB
 - \*\*\* Calculated based on an average image size of 150 KB, stored for 1 month.